 TCP-client is a utility to establish connection with remote network node, to receive data from it and to transmit data to it.

-TCP-client option12 allows to manage the remote node via TELNET protocol.
+TCP-client option allows to manage the remote node via TELNET protocol.
+Remote control commands are described in Appendix B.